laiba-irfan44/Signin-Signup/README.md

 ## Technologies Used
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript

 ## Credits
-This project was created by [Your Name].
+This project was created by Laiba Irfan